fjorwb/ecommerce-rest-api-project/README.md

 A PostgreSQL database will comprise the data layer of the application.
 The database's schema will be designed using the  dbdiagram.io(https://dbdiagram.io/d)  tool and the database will be implemented through the  psql(https://www.postgresql.org/docs/current/app-psql.html)  CLI for PostgreSQL.

 The application's server layer will be implemented on
-Node.js -> envvironment
+Node.js -> environment
-Express.js -> server and routing functionallity
+Express.js -> server and routing functionality
 Passport.js -> authentication and authorization
 pg-promises ->database integration
 express-session -> session management